Thoroughbred - Horse Breed & Info

-The Thoroughbred horse developed because horsemen can't refrain from racing their horses to see which horse is the fastest and the public adores watching and placing a wager, either in money or in adoration of a favorite.
+The Thoroughbred horse developed because horsemen can't refrain from racing their horses to see who is the fastest and the public adores watching and placing a wager, either in money or in adoration of a favorite.

 From the time of man's use of the horse as transportation, races have appeared in each society.
 In England in the 1600's a few men brought stallions home for the Middle east to breed to local stock.
-These stallions, named for their owners were The Godolphin Arabian, The Byerly Turk and the Darley Arabian.
-Horses that can carry weight and sustain speed over distance, today's Thoroughbred horse as a breed is the result.
+These stallions, named for their owners were The Godolphin, The Byerly Turk and the Darley Arabian.
+Today's Thoroughbred horse as a breed is the result -- horses that can carry weight and sustain speed over distance,

 Thoroughbred horses began to arrive in America with the lst import from England of the stallion Bulle Rock, a son of the Darley Arabian.
 A steady stream of imports followed.
 The volume of Thoroughbred horse racing in the United States became greater than in and other country with the result being that American bloodlines were then exported world wide.

-The legacy of the Thoroughbred as a race horse is extreme, yet Thoroughbred bloodlines and various individuals of prepotency of great characteristics have improved or help found many, many other breeds now established globally.
+The legacy of the Thoroughbred as a race horse is extreme, yet Thoroughbred bloodlines and various individuals with prepotency of great characteristics have improved or helped found many, many other breeds now established globally.
 The serious breeding of the Thoroughbred horse has had vast significance and resulted in the continued improvement of horses in general.